Background to the Birmingham Inquests

 Subsequently, the convictions of the six men, who became known as the Birmingham Six were held to be unsafe and unsatisfactory by the Court of Appeal, in a judgment dated 27 March 1991.

 In September 2015, relatives for some of those who died in the bombings made an application to HM Senior Coroner for Birmingham and Solihull, for the coronial investigation, that was adjourned in 1975, to be resumed.
 On 1 June 2016, HM Senior Coroner ruled that there was sufficient evidence on the issue of whether the State had advance notice of the pub bombings for the Inquests to be reopened.

 His Honour Sir Peter Thornton QC was appointed by the Lord Chief Justice on 13 October 2016, pursuant to section 41 and schedule 10 of the Coroners and Justice Act 2009, as the nominated judge to sit as the Coroner for the inquests.
 The inquests are formally called Birmingham Inquests (1974).

 When will the Birmingham Inquests start?

 A number of pre-inquest review hearings have now taken place.
 The pre-inquest hearings allow Sir Peter to consider legal and administrative issues to progress the Inquests.
 On 3 July 2017, Sir Peter handed down a ruling on the scope of the Inquests following submissions that were made to him at pre-inquest hearings.
 A copy of that ruling on scope is available on the website.
 That ruling on scope was challenged by a judicial review to the High Court that took place in December 2017.
-A date for the start of the Inquests is yet to be set.
+The Inquests will begin on Monday 25 February 2019.